openshift-service-mesh/federation/docs/enhancements/1-crds-and-kubebuilder.md

   # Namespace is expected to be the same as the controller's namespace.
   namespace: istio-system
 spec:
+  # Export rules applies to all meshes in the federation.
+  # We do not allow to export services for particular meshes in the federation.
   export:
     # Service selectors allows to export particular services by label in any namespace
     serviceSelectors: